The Mark of Cain (1947 film): Critical reception

+The Monthly Film Bulletin wrote: "'This is a gloomy production, which induces little interest or belief.
+Once again the theme is murder, and it has not even the entertainment value of being an exciting one.
+Eric Portman is quite good as the vain egoist, Richard; Sally Gray is not very interesting as Sarah; and Patrick Holt is not happy as the boorish John."

+Kine Weekly wrote: "Tin-pot triangle melodrama.
+Played against phoney late nineteenth-century Manchester backgrounds, it tells, as far as we could gather, of the machinations of a ranting megalomaniac, but fails completely to make its point, if any, clear.
+'Ham' acting, stilted dialogue and erratic direction accentuate every flaw in its vague and stagey script."

+In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Fashionable gloom and doom."

-In reviewing The Mark of Cain, Britmovie wrote, "... the story never catches fire, one reason for this is the heavy-handed direction of Brian Desmond Hurst which fails to maintain adequate suspense.
+Britmovie wrote, "... the story never catches fire, one reason for this is the heavy-handed direction of Brian Desmond Hurst which fails to maintain adequate suspense.
 Dermot Walsh and Patrick Holt overplay their roles and both were a promise never really to be fulfilled, but Eric Portman dominates the film in a barnstorming acting performance.
-Sally Gray is somewhat inconsequential and there’s no spark of chemistry between the leads."
+Sally Gray is somewhat inconsequential and there's no spark of chemistry between the leads."

 Film critic Allan Essler Smith wrote, "This powerful drama is an interesting example of a strand of late 1940s British cinema, but has been long neglected and not shown on British TV for many years, if at all.
 Set in the late Victorian and early Edwardian eras, it has excellent period detail and the sets effectively highlight Sarah's alienation and despair in the Howards's suffocating and gloomy household."

+Box office

+Producer's receipts were £70,000 in the UK and £5,800 overseas.
+According to Rank's own records the film had made a loss of £77,800 for the company by December 1949.